jbellsey/redux-model-utils/docs/actions.md

 # Action maps

-We expose some basic factory functions (e.g., `makeActionCreator`).
+We expose some basic factory functions (e.g., `makeActionCreator`) that you might find useful.
 However, the power of this library is in the creation of action maps.
-They free you from creating custom action codes and monolithic reducers.
+They free you from creating custom action types and monolithic reducers.

 (Most of this doc is a guide.
 There is a reference at the bottom of this file.)

 ### Action map example

-An action map allows you to fully describe an action in one package, which we call an *action definition*.
+An action map allows you to fully describe actions as self-contained packages, which we call *action definitions*.
 Each key in the `actionMap` object is a single action definition.

 Here again is the example from earlier: